-TV talk show host and comedian, Ellen DeGeneres has uninvited gospel singer and preacher, Kim Burrell after a video of a controversial anti – gay sermon went viral.
-Burrrell was meant to perform with Pharell Williams.
+TV talk show host and comedian, Ellen DeGeneres has disinvited gospel singer and preacher, Kim Burrell after a video of a controversial anti – gay sermon went viral.
+Burrrell and Pharrell Williams were meant to perform together on the show.
 She confirmed the cancellation of Burrell’s invitation on Twitter:

 For those asking, Kim Burrell will not be appearing on my show.

 — Ellen DeGeneres (@TheEllenShow) January 3, 2017

 Degeneres can have whoever she wants on her show.
 She can invite – or not invite – anyone she pleases.
 In one way, you can understand why she did it.
 To come out so publicly must be real hard, also, considering the backlash she received afterwards.

 Since then, she’s been a strong advocate for the LGBTQ community, especially gay youth.
 She spoke out after a number of LGBT teens committed suicide in 2010, one of which was Tyler Clementi, who took his own life after a video of him kissing another man went viral.

 Degeneres isn’t the only one who’ve refused anti – LGBTQ people a platform.
 In fact, it seems to be common for the mainstream LGBTQ community and supporters to silence opponents, or at least give them less space/ advertising to spout their views.
 Australia has seen a similar phenomenon.
 In 2015, channels 7 and 10 refused to air an advertisement by conservative group Marriage Alliance.

 Controversially, the same year, SBS pulled an anti same – sex marriage advertisement from Australian Marriage Forum during the airing of the annual Gay and Lesbian Mardi Gras.
 Channels 7 and 9 ran the advertisement.
 SBS copped criticism from MPs and a commentator.